jaimin-ns/Mobile-App-Instrumentation/README.md

 ## Steps of instrumentation with frida

-1. Enumerate loded classes with frida
+1. Enumerate loaded classes with frida
 2. List methods and properties of a class
 3. Hook the target function
 4. Dumping function parameters